tarynsauer/books_not_bars/README.md

 ### Technologies and Process

 BooksNotBars is a front-end heavy app.
-This is because<br />
+This is because:<br />
 1) Our group wanted to dive deeper intro front-end technologies, and <br />
 2) We rely heavily on data visualizations and interactivity to communicate our message.